Cabangan: Economy

-The Municipality of Cabangan lies on the western part of the Province of Zambales.
-It has a total land area of 24, 890 hectares and approximately lies within bounds it on the north, on the east by the Zambales Mountain Ranges, the Municipality of San Felipe on the south, and on the west by the West Philippine Sea.

 The economy of Cabangan can be described to be operating mainly on subsistence.
 It is further characterized to be primarily an agricultural economy, with twenty of its twenty two barangays predominantly agricultural communities.

 The municipality's main source of income is fishing, followed closely by farming and self-employment as the secondary and tertiary source of livelihood.
 Trade activities are done usually within barangays, as well as outside or with adjacent barangays.

 Agricultural activities in the municipality, composed primarily of rice farming, are done within the months of June to August.
 The other crops that are produced by the town's agricultural sector are corn, root crops, legumes, leafy vegetables, fruit vegetables, and various spices.
 Livestock marketing is composed of pigs – hog fattening, poultry farming of broiler and native chicken, as well as carabao and cattle farming.
 Cabangan micro-industry are characterized by basket weaving, production of bamboo products such as furniture, furniture from rattan, ashware, broom making, and nipa frond weaving for roof thatches and as local hats or salakot.

 Commercial activities in the municipality are mainly those which aim only to support local economy.
 Existing commercial establishments are mainly located along the major roads of Cabangan.
 There is only one public market, located in Barangay Dolores and is about 500 meters away from the Municipal Hall.
 All other crop and catch sales are done either along the coasts, and there is only one bank – The Rural Bank of Cabangan, to support banking requirements of its locals.

-The municipality is accessible via the provinces of Bulacan-Pampanga and Bataan along the major highway network.
-It is 186 kilometers away from Manila equivalent to 3 ½ hours ride.
-It is accessible via the Province of Pangasinan.
-Road condition is good along the coastline, however, going inland, along the mountainside, roads are narrow, unpaved, and badly maintained.